 III.
 To determine whether plasma cytokine profile and changes in cytokines over time correlate with treatment response or toxicity (e.g. cytokine release syndrome).

-INDUCTION: Patients receive rituximab intravenously (IV) for up to 2 hours on days 1, 8, 15.
-Course continues for up to 21 days in the absence of disease progression or unacceptable toxicity
+INDUCTION (Cohorts A and B): Patients receive rituximab or biosimilar intravenously (IV) on days 1, 8, 15.
+Cycle continues for up to 21 days in the absence of disease progression or unacceptable toxicity.

 Patients are assigned to 1 of 2 arms.

-ARM I (RTX): Patients with newly diagnosed PTLD who achieve a complete response (CR) receive additional rituximab as in induction.
+ARM I (RTX, Cohorts A): Patients with newly diagnosed PTLD who achieve a complete response (CR) after induction receive additional rituximab or biosimilar as in induction.

-ARM II (LMP-TC): Patients with newly diagnosed PTLD who achieve a partial response (PR), stable disease (SD), or progressive disease (PD) response to induction receive allogeneic LMP1/LMP2-specific cytotoxic T-lymphocytes IV over 1- 2 minutes on days 0 and 7.
-Course continues for up to 42 days in the absence of disease progression or unacceptable toxicity.
-Patients with PR or SD after first course of course allogeneic LMP1/LMP2-specific cytotoxic T-lymphocytes receive an additional course.
+ARM II (LMP-TC, Cohorts A, B, C): Patients with newly diagnosed PTLD who do not achieve a CR to induction, all relapsed patients after induction, and all patients with refractory disease who received rituximab or biosimilar within 90 days according to institutional guidelines, receive allogeneic LMP1/LMP2-specific cytotoxic T-lymphocytes IV over 1- 2 minutes on days 0 and 7.
+Cycle continues for up to 42 days in the absence of disease progression or unacceptable toxicity.
+Patients with PR or SD after first cycle of cycle allogeneic LMP1/LMP2-specific cytotoxic T-lymphocytes receive an additional course.

 After completion of study treatment, patients are followed up at 1, 2, 3, 6, 9, and 12 months.

-CD20 Positive EBV-Related Post-Transplant Lymphoproliferative Disorder Epstein-Barr Virus Positive Monomorphic Post-Transplant Lymphoproliferative Disorder Polymorphic Post-Transplant Lymphoproliferative Disorder Solid Organ Transplantation Recipient Disease Lymphoproliferative Disorders Antibodies Immunoglobulins Rituximab Antibodies, Monoclonal Allogeneic LMP1/LMP2-Specific Cytotoxic T-Lymphocytes Laboratory Biomarker Analysis
+EBV-Related Post-Transplant Lymphoproliferative Disorder Monomorphic Post-Transplant Lymphoproliferative Disorder Polymorphic Post-Transplant Lymphoproliferative Disorder Recurrent Monomorphic Post-Transplant Lymphoproliferative Disorder Recurrent Polymorphic Post-Transplant Lymphoproliferative Disorder Refractory Monomorphic Post-Transplant Lymphoproliferative Disorder Refractory Polymorphic Post-Transplant Lymphoproliferative Disorder Lymphoproliferative Disorders Disease Rituximab Antineoplastic Agents, Immunological Antibodies Immunoglobulins Antibodies, Monoclonal Allogeneic LMP1/LMP2-Specific Cytotoxic T-Lymphocytes

 You can join if…